Key Takeaways

 “The highest risk of the driver being severely injured was associated with driving positive for high concentrations of alcohol (≥0.8 g/L), alone or in combination with other psychoactive substances.
 For alcohol, risk increased exponentially with blood alcohol concentration (BAC).
 The second most risky category contained various drug-drug combinations, amphetamines and medicinal opioids.
 Medium increased risk was associated with medium sized BACs (at or above 0.5 g/L, below 0.8 g/L) and benzoylecgonine.
 The least risky drug seemed to be cannabis and benzodiazepines and Z-drugs.”

-Risk of severe driver injury by driving with psychoactive substances, Accident Analysis and Prevention, 2013
+Risk of severe driver injury by driving with psychoactive substances, Accident Analysis & Prevention, 2013

 “The study concludes that drug use, especially alcohol, benzodiazepines and multiple drug use and drug–alcohol combinations, among vehicle drivers increases the risk for a road trauma accident requiring hospitalization. … No increased risk for road trauma was found for drivers exposed to cannabis.”

-Psychoactive substance use and the risk of motor vehicle accidents, Accident Analysis and Prevention, 2004
+Psychoactive substance use & the risk of motor vehicle accidents, Accident Analysis & Prevention, 2004

 Context deepens understanding of marijuana DUI

 Conclusion?
-Marijuana can sometimes impair driving.
+Marijuana could theoretically impair driving, for some, at times.
 But when it does, far less than alcohol impairs.

 And it’s less impairing than other common legal practices like multiple passengers, and driving while pregnant.
 While it can sometimes cause impaired driving, we should view marijuana DUI fairly.
 We should view it along with other common risk factors for drivers.